 An in-deep survey is still undergoing on several possible sites of installation, taking into account bathymetric, geomorphologic and tidal current characteristics.
 Details on installation site will be available after the end of the survey.
 However Seapower had already started the permit procedures back in 2013 in order to obtain a permit on Italian side of the Strait, in Villa S. Giovanni, and the final permit will be soon released.

 GEMSTAR technology belongs to Seapower Scrl and to its controlling company and some attempts are being conducted to involve large industrial companies.
-The most promising one involves SAIPEM which is a large offshore company but up to now no agreement has been signed even if some site survey is still ongoing.
+Up to now no agreement has been signed with any industrial or financial partner and also some projects, submitted to be funded under European programs, have been unsuccessful.
 A Newco named Gemstar Srl has been constituted as startup company (www.gemstar.it) and it will have all licenses to develop, to industrialize and to commercialize the system.
-Now we have passed a technical due-diligence made by an Italian bank and we have been granted for 2 Ml Euro and we are looking for industrial partners and/or investor willing to enter in Gemstar company as share-holders to proceed with the manufacturing of the first prototype.
+Now we have passed a technical due-diligence made by an Italian bank and we have been granted for 2 Ml Euro and we are still looking for industrial partners and/or investor willing to enter in Gemstar company as share-holders to proceed with the manufacturing of the first prototype.
 We are still looking for this partner and we are open to discuss this with eventual foreign partners as well.
+We have performed a very complete worldwide market analysis to be more attractive for investors and/or for industrial companies.

 A previous experimental campaign on a large-scale model was performed in real sea environment on the initial system configuration.
 As said, a first prototype of a previous project, named GEM, with 3 m diameter shrouded turbines was deployed in a low speed site of the Venice lagoon for a short time period.
-Currently, a survey on Sicilian coasts has been started in January 2019 and is still underway.
+A survey on Sicilian coasts and also on mainland coast, has been started in January 2019 and now is ended.
 A long period ADCP measurement campaign of the tidal current speed is planned.

 The project intended final objective consists in the deployment of a 300 kW prototype.
 Currently a design revision is underway starting from a previous configuration, already tested in a low speed site for a short time interval.
 Research activities aimed at energy cost reduction are being developed.
 The simplification of the system to reduce capital cost and the improvement of time reduction for system O&M, are the main objectives of the current research phase, everything addressed to reduce the Levelized Cost Of Energy (LCOE).